mdtanker/python_package_template/CONTRIBUTING.md

 nox -s lint
 ```

-To have `pre-commit` run automatically on commits, install it with `pre-commit install`
+To have `pre-commit` run automatically on commits, install it with `pre-commit install`.
+To have `pre-commit` run online, after any commits to the repository, you can either 1) uncomment the `pre-commit` section of the file `.github/release.yml`, to add a `pre-commit` GitHub action, or , preferably, 2) enable the `pre-commit.ci` service by going to [https://pre-commit.ci/](https://pre-commit.ci/), signing in with your GitHub account, and enabling the service for your repository.
+This requires it to be public.

 Go through the output of this and try to change the code based on the errors.
 Search the error codes on the [Ruff documentation](https://docs.astral.sh/ruff/), which should give suggestions.
 Re-run the check to see if you've fixed it.
 Somethings can't be resolved (unsplittable urls longer than the line length).
 For these, add `# noqa: []` at the end of the line and the check will ignore it.
 Inside the square brackets add the specific error code you want to ignore.